rust-lang/rfcs/text/0000-compiler-major-change-process.md

 # Prior art
 [prior-art]: #prior-art

 The state of the art for these sorts of things in practice is that either people just write PRs, or perhaps someone opens a Zulip topic and pings a suitable set of people.
-This often works well in practice but can also lead to surprises, where stakeholds are overlooked.
+This often works well in practice but can also lead to surprises, where stakeholders are overlooked.
 Moreover, it offers no means to manage review load or to have a chance to express concerns before a lot of code is written.

 This idea was loosely based on the "intent to ship" convention that many browsers have adopted.
 See e.g. Mozilla's [Exposure Guidelines](https://wiki.mozilla.org/ExposureGuidelines) or Chrome's process for [launching features](https://www.chromium.org/blink/launching-features).
 Unlike those processes, however, it's meant for internal refactors as well as (minor) public facing features.